 - Telephoto zoom

-Generally in astrophotography, the longer the focal length is, the harder the astrophotography will be.
+Generally, in astrophotography, the longer the focal length is, the more complex the astrophotography will be.
 It's best to start with widefield lenses, which are the easiest to operate for astrophotography, and then progress to standard lenses, telephoto lenses, and further onto the telescopes.

-For example, I own a 12mm, 58mm, and 135mm focal length lenses.
-With each of these lenses, I can photograph astronomy celestial objects, but every each of them will give me a different field of view, and the longer the focal length is (the longest I have is 135mm), the harder the astrophotography will be.
+For example, I own 12mm, 58mm, and 135mm focal length lenses.
+With each of these lenses, I can photograph celestial astronomy objects, but every each of them will give me a different field of view, and the longer the focal length is (the longest I have is 135mm), the more complex the astrophotography will be.

 So, a widefield lens is easier to operate at the beginning - use widefield and progress to longer focal lengths with time, and your experience as an astrophotographer.

 5. Dark Skies Trip

 Tip number five - take a trip to some dark location.

 As a future astrophotographer, you will spend a lot of time in the darkness, so if you don't have much experience with it, like me before, go and experience the night.

 It's a different world than the city center: strange sounds, animals, no signs of human civilization.
 Go and experience it, even without any photography gear.
 Take a friend, get there by car - it's the safest option probably, and make sure to take a headlamp (I use Petzl Actik CORE) and additional batteries for it because you won't see anything in a dark place.

 To quickly find the best dark-sky places around you, there's a fantastic website on the Internet called LightPollutionMap.info.
 Click it, use it, and find good astrophotography places near you.